-- Continue measuring points along the road.
-To select the previous station, tap the Sta softkey.
-To select the next station, tap the Sta+ softkey. - Tap Esc to exit this stakeout method. - Change stakeout methods.
-To stake: - To the road, double-tap an empty part of the map. - To a string, tap the string in the map. - A Station on a string, tap the station on a string in the map.
+- Tap Esc to exit this stakeout method.

+- Change stakeout methods.
+To stake:

+- To the road, double-tap an empty part of the map.

+- To a string, tap the string in the map.

+- A Station on a string, tap the station on a string in the map.